AdConDev/AdConDev/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Adrián
 ========================================================================================================================================
 I'm looking to collaborate on any project that can help me learn more about Python, Databases, Data Engineering and IoT Devices.
-I'm looking for a job as a Software Developer.

 Software Developer
 ------------------